octabytes/blog/content/posts/logto/how-to-deploy-your-go-api-on-elestio/index.md

 ```
 ## Where to go from here?

 You can now successfully go ahead and insert this URL into your frontend application and fetch the responses from the new hosted API endpoints.
-Additionally, you can integrate your Go API with a couple of other databases (again all of them are present on Elestio to easily configure).
+Additionally, you can integrate your Go API with a couple of other databases (again all of them are present on OctaByte to easily configure).

-More tutorials around the same will be published to help your Go API integrate seamlessly with different databases and effortlessly host them onto Elestio
+More tutorials around the same will be published to help your Go API integrate seamlessly with different databases and effortlessly host them onto OctaByte

 ## Thanks for reading ❤️